 Sarah Churchill Llamas is a healthcare and health information technology attorney and a nationally-recognized expert in health IT solutions, having been appointed a Health IT Fellow by the Office of National Coordinator for Health IT under the U.S. Department of Health and Human Services (HHS).
-Sarah is a shareholder in Winstead's Austin office, and is a member of the firm’s Healthcare Industry Group as well as the Corporate Securities/Mergers & Acquisitions Practice Group.
+Sarah is a shareholder in Winstead's Austin office, and is Chair of the firm’s Healthcare and Life Sciences Industry Group as well as a member of the Corporate Securities/Mergers & Acquisitions Practice Group.

 Sarah is widely regarded as being a seasoned business development and operations executive with a strong focus on strategy and a passion for innovation in the healthcare space.
 She joined Winstead from private industry working for an international healthcare company.
 Sarah is a solution-oriented attorney who adeptly balances business goals with regulatory requirements.